djaus2/AthsVideoRecording/README.md

 ## Latest Update

 - Added optional CrossHairs to Camera Preview.
 Button at bottom left to toggle.
-- 2Do Make it visible in recording mode
 -
 ## Update: 2023-10-23